matn7/CS-Notes/src/main/java/deployment/GCP.md

 - Firebase DB is single JSON doc, located only in central US.
 - Cloud Firestore has collections, documents and contained data.
 - Free tier (Spark), flat tier (Flame) or usage-based pricing (Blaze):
-    - Realtime DB - Pay more for GB/month stored and GB downloaded.
+    - Realtime DB: Pay more for GB/month stored and GB downloaded.
-    - Firestore - Pay for operations and much less for storage and transfer.
+    - Firestore: Pay for operations and much less for storage and transfer.

 ### Data Transfer